stephbuon/stephbuon.github.io/docs/_pages/cv.md

 <h3>Articles (Under Review)</h3>

-<p>* “PANGeA: Procedural Artificial Narrative using Generative AI for Turn-Based Video Games.”
-Under review at AAAI Artificial Intelligence and Interactive Digital Entertainment, a peer-reviewed CS conference.
-Steph Buongiorno [Corresponding Author], Jake Klinkert, Tanishq Chawla, Zixin Zhaung, and Corey Clark. <br>
+<p>* Steph Buongiorno [Corresponding Author], Jake Klinkert, Tanishq Chawla, Zixin Zhaung, and Corey Clark.
+“PANGeA: Procedural Artificial Narrative using Generative AI for Turn-Based Video Games.”
+Under review at AAAI Artificial Intelligence and Interactive Digital Entertainment, a peer-reviewed CS conference. <br>
 <small><i>In this article, I was responsible for all writing, designing the narrative and validation gameplay systems, drawing all diagrams, and designing the experimental tests.</i></small></p>

-<p>* “Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates.”
-Under review at Journal of Cultural Analytics.
-Steph Buongiorno [Corresponding Author], Alexander Cerpa, Jo Guldi. <br>
+<p>* Steph Buongiorno [Corresponding Author], Alexander Cerpa, Jo Guldi.
+“Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates.”
+Under review at Journal of Cultural Analytics. <br>
 <small><i>In this article, I was responsible for all writing, designing the disambiguation pipeline, and analyzing the results.</i></small></p>

-<p>* “The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set.”
-Under review at Journal of Cultural Analytics.
-Steph Buongiorno [Corresponding Author], Rob Kalescky, Jo Guldi.<br> In this article, I was responsible for ... </i></small></p>
+<p>* Steph Buongiorno [Corresponding Author], Rob Kalescky, Jo Guldi.
+“The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set.”
+Under review at Journal of Cultural Analytics. <br> In this article, I was responsible for ... </i></small></p>

 <h3>Article Projects</h3>